MarwanMohamed01/CRUD-Spring-Boot/README.md

 - JDK 11 or later
 - Maven
-- An IDE like IntelliJ IDEA or Eclipse (optional)
+- An IDE like IntelliJ IDEA or Eclipse

 ## Getting Started